 Dock Rowen becomes Dallas’ first Negro money lender.
 Rowen also operates a successful insurance company, grocery, and meat market.
 Dr. M.C.
 Cooper is Dallas’ first colored dentist.

-The Colored State Teachers Association holds its 16th annual session in Sherman.
-A resolution condemning “Rag Time” music in public schools is adopted by the teachers.
+June 29: The Colored State Teachers Association holds ils 16th annual session in Sherman.
+A resolution condemning ’”Rag Time” music in public schools is adopted by the teachers.

-A grand ball is given by the Ku Klux Klan at Turners Hall.
+Jan.
+4: A grand hall is given by the Ku Klux Klan at Turners Hall.

-Featured guest at the State Fair’s Colored Peoples Day is William H. Council, president of Alabama Colored Agricultural and Mechanical College.
+Oct.
+7: Featured guest ai the Slate Fair’s Colored Peoples Day is William H. Council. president of Alabama Colored Agricultural and Mechanical College and Normal Institute.

-Joseph E. Wiley, a Negro lawyer and Realtor, organizes and promotes a Colored Fair and Tri-Centennial Exposition.
+July 4: Joseph E. Wiley, a Negro lawyer and Realtor, organizes and promotes a Colored Fair and Tri-Centennal Exposition.
 It runs through August.

-The Emancipation Day parade includes mounted police, a drum corps called The Dallas Express Zouaves, a Fort Worth band, and The Happy Town Girls Minstrels.
+June 19: The Emancipation Day parade includes mounted police, a drum corps culled The Dallas Express Zouaves, a Fori Worth band, and The Happy Town Girls Minstrels.

-Reverend Dr. A.R.
-Griggs gives the annual address at Colored Peoples Day at the State Fair.
-Griggs tells colored people to “be something, do something, get something, give something, keep something, and the world will respect you and God will save you.”
+Oct.
+8: Reverend Dr. A.R.
+Griggs gives the annual address a!
+Colored Peoples Day at me State Fair.
+Griggs tells colored people to “be something, do something, gel something, give something, keep something, and the world will respect you and God will save you.”

-A party of Colored Baptist Missionaries from Cape Town Colony.
-South Africa, conducts a religious mass meeting at New Hope Baptist Church.
+Dec.
+19: A party of Colored Baptist Missionaries from Cape Town Colony.
+South Africa, conducts a religious mass meeting ut Hew Hope Baptist Church.

-Several thousand people celebrate Emancipation Day in Fort Worth, arriving by train from as far away as Louisiana.
+June 20: Sevenl thousand people celebrate Emancipation Day in Fort Worth, arriving by train from as far away 88 Louisiana.

-Dr. Ollie Bryan, the first Negro woman to practice dentistry in Dallas, opens her office at 115 Boll St.
+Dr. Ollie Bryan, the first Negro woman to practice dentistry in Dallas, opens her office ai 115 Boll Si.

-Railroad owner and state Republican party leader Capt.
+Railroad owner ant! stale Republican party leader Cot.
 E.H.R.
 Green meets in Dallas with William (Goose Neck Bill) McDonald, a Negro leader, and others to form the Reorganized Republican Party of Texas.

-Bob Cole and Billy Johnson, well-known vaudevillians, present “The Shoo Fly Regiment” at the Dallas Opera House.
-It is billed as the first real American Negro play.
+Sept.
+25: Cole and Johnson present “The Shoo Fly Regiment” a! the Dallas Opera House.
+Il is billed as the first real American Negro play.

-The reorganized Republicans hold a rally at the corner of Boll and Flora streets to appeal to the Negro voters.
+Oct.
+29: The Reorganized Republicans hold a rally ai the comer of Boll and Flora streets to appeal to the Negro voters.

-Two Negro boys, each about 18 years of age, are fined $ I00 for disturbing the peace, after they allegedly refused to move from a narrow sidewalk, forcing a white woman to step off into the mud.
+Jan.
+2: Two Negro boys, each about 18 years of age. are fined $ I00 for disturbing the peace, after the two allegedly refused to move from a narrow sidewalk. forcing a while woman to step off into the mud.

-Soldiers are dispatched from Dallas to guard the peace in Greenville, Texas, where a white mob has attacked the Hunt County jail in an attempt to lynch four Negro inmates.
+Oct.
+22: Soldiers arc dispatched from Dallas to guard the peace in Greenville, where a while mob has attacked the Hum County jail in an attempt In lynch four Negro inmates.